DirectPlay

 DirectPlay is part of Microsoft's DirectX API.
 It is a network communication library intended for computer game development, although it can be used for other purposes.

 DirectPlay is a high-level software interface between applications and communication services that allows games to be connected over the Internet, a modem link, or a network.
 It features a set of tools that allow players to find game sessions and sites to manage the flow of information between hosts and players.
 It provides a way for applications to communicate with each other, regardless of the underlying online service or protocol.
 It also resolves many connectivity issues, such as Network Address Translation (NAT).

 Like the rest of DirectX, DirectPlay runs in COM and is accessed through component object model (COM) interfaces.
 By default, DirectPlay uses multi-threaded programming techniques and requires careful thought to avoid the usual threading issues.
 Since DirectX version 9, this issue can be alleviated at the expense of efficiency.

-Networking model
+Networking

-Under the hood, DirectPlay is built on the User Datagram Protocol (UDP) to allow it speedy communication with other DirectPlay applications.
+DirectPlay is built on the User Datagram Protocol (UDP) to allow it speedy communication with other DirectPlay applications.
 It uses TCP and UDP ports 2300 to 2400 and 47624.

-DirectPlay sits on layers 4 and 5 of the OSI model.

-On layer 4, DirectPlay can handle the following tasks if requested by the application:

-Message ordering, which ensures that data arrives in the same order it was sent.

-Message reliability, which ensures that data is guaranteed to arrive.

-Message flow control, which ensures that data is only sent at the rate the receiver can receive it.

-On layer 5, DirectPlay always handles the following tasks: